bmurrtech/0-100-days-cloud-engineer/daily_journal.md

 - Enrolled into Linux Fundamentals (Learn Quest) course through Coursera Plus subscription
 - Started Week 1 of the course
 - Learned the history of Linux.
 - :bulb: **Fun fact**: Did you know that the creator of Linux, <mark>Linus Torvalds</mark>, was going to originally name it *Freax*?
-It is a combination or portmanteau of the two words “free” and “freak.”
+It is a combination or portmanteau of the two words “free” and “freak," and "x" being an allusion to Linux.
 - Learning about Linux Distribtuions (i.e. Red Hat Enterprise Linux a.k.a.
 RHEL, 02-22-2000)
 - RedHat is a subsidiary of IBM and targets server software for the commerical market
 - CentOS is a redistribution with RedHat intellectual property (IP)